 This guide from the Canada Business Network covers key legal issues a lawyer can help you address and the benefit of legal advice.

-Review these blog posts by Small Business BC which cover many legal aspects of starting and running a small business.
+Review this blog post by Small Business BC which covers many legal aspects of starting and running a small business.